klamping/vrt-email-course/day-2.md

-Day 2 is here; I hope your ready to dig in.
-Let's gets started with some installations!
+Day 2 is here; I hope you're ready to dig in.
+Let's get started with some installations!

 Assuming you have Node.js set up and a folder created to store all of our work, open up a command line in that folder and run: